-- Caring measures your interest in and ability to form warm, caring relationships. - Mentoring measures your ability to develop others through mentoring, maintain growth-enhancing relationships, and help people grow and develop personally and professionally. - Teamwork measures your ability to foster high-performance teamwork among team members that report to you, across the organization, and within teams in which you participate. - Interpersonal measures the interpersonal effectiveness with which you listen, engage in conflict and controversy, deal with the feelings of others, and manage your own feelings.
+- Caring Connection measures your interest in and ability to form warm, caring relationships. - Fosters Team Play measures your ability to foster high-performance teamwork among team members that report to you, across the organization, and within teams in which you participate. - Collaborator measures the extent to which you engage others in a manner that allows the parties involved to discover common ground in conflict situations, find mutually beneficial agreements, develop synergy, and create win-win situations. - Mentoring & Developing measures your ability to develop others through mentoring, maintain growth enhancing relationships, and help people grow and develop personally and professionally. - Interpersonal Intelligence measures the interpersonal effectiveness with which you listen, engage in conflict and controversy, deal with the feelings of others, and manage your own feelings.

-The Being Dimension measures your orientation to ongoing professional and personal development, as well as the degree to which inner self-awareness is expressed through high integrity leadership.
+The Self-Awareness Dimension measures your orientation to ongoing professional and personal development, as well as the degree to which inner self-awareness is expressed through high integrity leadership.
 It is composed of: